Let’s assume n4D7ndiC4yLZxhAf726uMHXC914sEuUAcg wants to send n1fseuMLWaKDnDkpXiz8PpwV8RqYna9Mbf one unit of his asset A1517414400000000000.

 }

-You could send this to the public API server with curl
+You could send this to the public API server with curl.

 The response is a raw Bitcoin transaction with a Counterparty payload embedded in it.